webplantmedia/wc-custom-post-types/readme.txt

 ### How do I change the post type name

-Head over to your options under General => WC Custom Post Types
+Head over to your options under General => WC Post Types

 == Changelog ==